MihailTs/Minesweeper/README.md

-# A low quality rip off java-based version of the original minesweeper game.
+# A low quality rip off java-based mobile version of the original minesweeper game.